Diversifying CUNY’s Leadership: A CUNY-Harvard Consortium

 - Compensation for participant time: In order to allow sufficient time for program activities, faculty accepted into the program will receive one 3-credit course release per semester in academic year 2018-19.
 CUNY central will transfer $8000 (i.e., $4000 per course) per faculty member accepted into the program to the participant’s college.
 Colleges will not be compensated for the time administrators accepted into the program devote to program activities because the participant’s project will benefit the college and program participation will serve as professional development for the administrator.
 Applicants should confirm with their supervisors that this is acceptable BEFORE applying to the program.

-Participants must have at least two years of academic leadership experience to be eligible for this program.
+Participants must have at least two years of academic/higher education leadership experience to be eligible for this program.
+For some examples of how to present administrative accomplishments and responsibilities on your CV or resume, please click here.

 Tenured professorial rank faculty with administrative experience (e.g., as department chair, college/university governance leader, college-wide or university-wide task force leader) and mid-level administrators, including Assistant and Associate Deans and Provosts, Directors and Higher Education Officers (i.e., full HEOs), are eligible to apply.